craigfay/twitter_clone/README.md

 ## Please Reach Out!
 If anyone looking at this has questions, or thinks that the project can be improved, I'd love to talk about it.
 I'm reachable by email at craigfay@magnolia.com!

+## Icons
+All of the icons used in this project were downloaded from [Feather Icons](https://feathericons.com/) for free!